 Honey must be unflavored.

 Here is some info about state sales tax in Maryland.
-There may also be local sales taxes that need to be collected.
+You may also need to collect local sales taxes.

 Chocolate Chip Cookies

 "Made by a cottage food business that is not subject to Maryland's food safety regulations."
 (10-point type)